 The students will be spreading the word and celebrating the group with an Empowerment Weekend comprised of events to culminate Black History Month.

 Collegiate Curls will be in Cougar Mall on Friday, Feb.
 24, giving out “Positive Afromations” — encouraging messages about beauty and self-confidence — along with candy during peak class change times.
 That evening, they will host a Flashback Friday 90s Party in the Stern Center Ballroom from 10 p.m. to 2 a.m.

 On Saturday, Feb.
-25, the club will host a Brown Girls Rock! award ceremony which highlights unsung heroes in the minority community at 6 p.m. in Stern Center Ballroom.
+25, the club will host a Brown Girls Rock! award ceremony to highlight unsung heroes in the minority community.
+The event begins at 6 p.m. in Stern Center Ballroom.